 - Piggy-back loans

 A piggy-back loan is a second mortgage that you close with the first.
 Generally the piggyback loan takes care of 10 percent of the purchase amount, and the first mortgage finances 80 percent.
 In contrast to the traditional 20 percent down payment, the homebuyer just has to cover the remaining 10 percent.

 - Carry-Back loans

-In a "carry back" mortgage, the seller commits to loan you a piece of his home equity to help you get your down payment funds.
-You would finance the largest portion of the purchase price with a traditional lender and borrow the remaining amount from the seller.
-Typically you'll pay a slightly higher rate on the loan financed by the seller.
+In a "carry back" agreement, the seller agrees to lend you a portion of his home equity to help you get your down payment funds.
+In this scenario, you would borrow the majority of the purchase price from a traditional mortgage lending institution and finance the remainder with the seller.
+Generally, this type of second mortgage has higher interest.

 The feeling of accomplishment will be the same, no matter how you manage to come up with your down payment.
 Your brand new home will be your reward!